I really enjoy

 Seriously, who wouldn't want something else to do for teenagers?

 The National Guard, the ENA members told me, have been doing some mobile skate parks.
-This makes sense, as one of the members pointed out, because skateboarders are fit and athletic, they're very aware of what's around them, and they're disciplined enough to work at the same tricks over and over.
+This makes sense, as one of the members pointed out, because skateboarders are fit and athletic (even the

 I'll keep you posted; I'm excited about this project.